In Serbia, in addition to the deductions/credits mentioned above, deductions and business expenses may be claimed as specified below:

 - Taxpayer which invests in fixed assets in the scope of its registered business, its accounted enterprise profit tax shall be reduced by 20% of the investments made in that year.

 - The accounted enterprise profit tax of taxpayer which employs new workers is reduced by an amount that is equal to 100% of the gross wages/salaries paid to such employees plus the corresponding public revenues paid as a charge to the employer.
 This is valid for the first two years of employment.

-- Any taxpayer that invests 800 million Dinars in its fixed assets or such amount is invested in its fixed assets by another person, uses such funds in the conduct of its registered business in the Republic and employs during the investment period at least additional 100 persons, is exempt from enterprise profit tax for a period of ten years, in proportion to that investment.
+- Any taxpayer that invests over 1 billion Dinars in its fixed assets or such amount is invested in its fixed assets by another person, uses such funds in the conduct of its registered business in the Republic and employs during the investment period at least additional 100 persons, is exempt from enterprise profit tax for a period of ten years, in proportion to that investment.